Home

 • And in their mouth was found no guile: for they are without fault before the throne of God."

 God declares that they stand without fault before the King, and so how could one be faulted that he not receive the same reward that another receives?
 It is totally unbiblical to believe that one is better than another to be given greater rewards at the bema seat.
-When we are rewarded according to our own works.
-One (the reprobate) is rewarded according to 'his own' evil work, and the other (the believer) is rewarded according to the work of Christ on his behalf.
+When we are rewarded according to our own work, one (the reprobate) is rewarded according to 'his own' evil work, and the other (the believer) is rewarded according to the work of Christ on his behalf.
 He thus receives a full reward.
 There is no way to escape the obvious implication that our rewards would be earned by our own righteous good deeds in this untenable theory of the bema seat.
-All we can say to that is, "God forbid!"
+All the conscientious Christian should say to that is, "God forbid!"

 Another passage that is often quoted by the proponents of meritorious rewards, is Matthew chapter six.
 The idea is that God is saying that we should all labor to heap up rewards in heaven.